Syringa vulgaris: Taxonomy

 Syringa vulgaris was first formally described by Carl Linnaeus in 1753 and the description was published in Species Plantarum.
 The specific epithet vulgaris is Latin for "common" (in the sense of "widespread").

 Distribution and habitat

-The species is native to the Balkan Peninsula, where it grows on rocky hills.
+The species is native to the southern Balkan Peninsula, where it occurs in Serbia, North Macedonia, Bulgaria and bordering regions, chiefly south of the Danube.
+It grows on rocky hills.
 Grown in spring for its scented flowers, the large shrub or small tree is widely cultivated and has been naturalized in parts of Europe, Asia, and North America.
 It is not regarded as an aggressive species.
 It is found in the wild in widely scattered sites, usually in the vicinity of past or present human habitations.